cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Available are the .NET crypto provider, and libraries like GMP and Crypto++ via wrappers.
    - The alpha version, published in April 2008, was dedicated to developers.
-     Beta versions (for developers and end users) are published regularily since July 2008.
+     Beta versions (for developers and end users) are published regularly since July 2008.
      With the release version of CT2 the development of CrypTool 1.x will be discontinued.
    - Further developers and ambitious graphical designers are more than welcome in this new project.
-   - Steep learning curve for newbies by visual prgramming.
+   - Steep learning curve for newbies by visual programming.
    - The update web site for JCT is hosted by the university Duisburg-Essen.
    - Close cooperation with the chair of Prof. Weis in Duisburg-Essen.
    - Usage of Subversion for source code version management.